Knot your net

 Netting is often blown out of our rubbish bins by the wind or carried away by animals, and it ends up on our streets, in our gardens or littered in the countryside.
 This discarded netting then becomes a serious hazard for numerous animals including birds, snakes, deer, badgers and foxes who become tangled, causing serious injuries, open wounds, or even suffocation or starvation.

-Loose netting which is not maintained can also trap animals.
-Netting that we use regularly, such as garden netting, tennis court netting and bird deterrent netting can trap wildlife if it becomes loose and unsecure, and cause similar injuries to discarded netting.
+Netting that we use regularly, such as garden netting, tennis court netting and bird deterrent netting can also trap wildlife if it isn't maintained and becomes loose and unsecure, and cause similar injuries to discarded netting.

 Netting and hedgehogs